© Rob and Julia Campbell / Stocksy United

 5. Lactic Acid Buildup

-6. Heat-Related Stress
+7. Heat-Related Stress

 Are you working out in a heated workout studio or outdoor environment with high temperatures?
-If so, you're more at risk of experiencing heat exhaustion or heat stroke—both of which can cause nausea.
+If so, you’re more at risk of experiencing heat exhaustion or heat stroke, both of which can cause nausea.

 How to Stop Feeling Nauseous After Working Out

-• Cool down and rest up: Find a cool, shaded spot where you can relax after your workout, Dr. Ungerleider recommends.
+Cool down and rest up: Find a cool, shaded spot where you can relax after your workout, Dr. Ungerleider recommends.
 “Placing a cold cloth on the forehead or back of the neck can be beneficial,” she adds.

-• Hydrate and refuel responsibly: Because dehydration is a common cause of nausea after a workout, make sure to take in the necessary amount of fluids after exercising.
+Hydrate and refuel responsibly: Because dehydration is a common cause of nausea after a workout, make sure to take in the necessary amount of fluids after exercising.
 “Hydrate with electrolytes and eat small amounts of food until you’re able to eat a larger meal,” Rizzo says.
 “Opt for some carbs and protein together, such as a fruit smoothie with a little bit of yogurt (if you can handle it).”
 Dr. Ungerleider also recommends taking small sips of water or an electrolyte solution and avoiding chugging.

-• Control your breathing: Take deep and controlled breaths to try to alleviate your nausea, Dr. Ungerleider advises.
+Control your breathing: Take deep and controlled breaths to try to alleviate your nausea, Dr. Ungerleider advises.
 Letting your heart rate come down is another step you can take to feel better, according to Rizzo.

 How to Prevent Nausea After Exercise

-After feeling the urge to toss your cookies, you might feel like avoiding your favorite exercises for a while.
+After feeling the urge to toss your cookies, you might feel like avoiding your favorite workouts for a while.
 But in most cases, you don’t need to skip this typically stress-relieving, joy-inducing part of your routine just because of your GI symptoms.
 Moving forward, you can instead prepare more efficiently and take the necessary steps to safely exercise without welcoming any of that dreaded post-workout nausea.

 Here are some pro tips for preventing nausea after exercise in the future:

-“If you eat within 60 minutes before a workout, opt for a simple carb, such as a banana or some crackers or a small piece of toast,” Rizzo recommends.
+Carefully consider your pre-workout fuel: “If you eat within 60 minutes before a workout, opt for a simple carb, such as a banana or some crackers or a small piece of toast,” Rizzo recommends.
 “These things are easy to digest and quickly give you energy.
 They won’t sit in the stomach and cause GI issues.”
 Dr. Ungerleider also recommends what not to eat as a pre-workout snack: Avoid anything that’s heavy, fatty, or spicy right before you exercise to help fend off nausea.

-If you’re overdoing it during a workout, nausea can come into play—which is why it’s so important to be mindful of your output.
+Pace yourself: If you’re overdoing it during a workout, nausea can come into play—which is why it’s so important to be mindful of your output.
 “Gradually increase the intensity and duration of your workouts, allowing your body to adapt to physical stress over time,” Dr. Ungerleider says.

-How to breathe properly during a workout depends on the type of exercise you’re doing.
+Focus on breathing correctly: Make sure you’re breathing properly while exercising, which Dr. Ungerleider says “helps with oxygen delivery and lactic acid clearance.”
+How to best breathe during a workout depends on the type of exercise you’re doing.
 For instance, taking deep, slow breaths is best for yoga, while breathing in through your nose and out through your mouth is the preferred technique for cardio.
 Knowing the best breathing techniques for the workout you have planned can help set yourself up for success—and hopefully ward off some of that post-exercise queasiness.

-Are you exercising in an area with high temperatures?
+Factor in your environment: Are you exercising in an area with high temperatures?
 If so, you'll want to make sure you’re acclimated to the temperature.
 That way, you can better avoid nausea-inducing heat exhaustion or heat stroke.

-“Always pay attention to how your body reacts to different exercises, intensities, or routines,” Dr. Ungerleider says.
+Listen to your body: “Always pay attention to how your body reacts to different exercises, intensities, or routines,” Dr. Ungerleider says.
 “If a particular activity consistently makes you nauseous, consider modifying it or consulting with a fitness professional.”

 Before and during your next workout, this expert-led guidance can help you avoid feeling sick after exercising.
 And while it’s normal to experience bouts of nausea from time to time, you should speak with a healthcare provider if you’re dealing with this symptom (or other concerning symptoms) frequently after getting active.